wasserth/TotalSegmentator/README.md

 If you want to keep on using TotalSegmentator v1 (e.g. because you do not want to change your pipeline) you can install it with the following command:
 ```
-pip install TotalSegmentator==1.5.6
+pip install TotalSegmentator==1.5.7
 ```
-The documentation for v1 can be found [here](https://github.com/wasserth/TotalSegmentator/tree/v1.5.6).
+The documentation for v1 can be found [here](https://github.com/wasserth/TotalSegmentator/tree/v1.5.7).
+Bugfixes for v1 are developed in the branch `v1_bugfixes`.
 Our Radiology AI publication refers to TotalSegmentator v1.